 • Kistler and Marcassin (California) – Napa Valley and Sonoma producers with highly allocated Chardonnays that fetch $300–$800 per bottle in secondary markets.

-These wines appreciate over time, making them valuable assets in the fine wine market.
+These wines appreciate over time, making them real assets in the fine wine market rather than simply bottles to drink.

 Factors That Influence Chardonnay Pricing